Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 • flat back;

-• rapid fatigue in sitting and standing positions;
+• fatigue in sitting and standing positions;

 • pain in the lumbosacral region;